Eth138l/ADP-GFA/README.md

 python tta.py
 ```
 All variables are preset with `default` and should **not** be altered.
 Upon successful execution, the results will be saved in the `ADP-GFA/results/2MDS_mixSUMk5IIE` directory, which is our final submission.

+## Acknowledgment
+We would like to thank the authors and contributors of [MDS-ViTNet](https://github.com/ignatpolezhaev/mds-vitnet), [SUM](https://github.com/Arhosseini77/SUM), and [DeepGaze](https://github.com/matthias-k/DeepGaze) for their open-sourced code which significantly aided this project.